junedkh/jmdkh-mltb/README.md

 ```
 -----
 ## Multi Category IDs
 To use upload in categorywise TD/folder.
 Run driveid.py in your terminal and follow it.
-It will generate **list_drives.txt** file than rename it to `categories.txt` or u can simply create
+It will generate **drive_folder** file than rename it to `categories.txt` or u can simply create
 `categories.txt` file in working directory and fill it, check below format:
 ```
 categoryName folderID/tdID IndexLink(if available)